-As of December 2023. to green infrastructure, planned.
-The County pervious paving in some projects, including projects
+As of December 2023, 28.3 acres of County rightof-way had been converted to green infrastructure, with another 11.1 acres planned.
+The County continues to incorporate pervious paving in some projects, including projects at the El Sobrante Library and Rio Vista Elementary School in Bay Point.